jaider-torres/jaider-torres.github.io/_pages/about.md

   - /about.html
 ---

+I am an ICTP student of the Postgraduate Diploma Program in Mathematics (for mor information, [click here](https://www.ictp.it/opportunity/ictp-postgraduate-diploma-programme)).
+Currently, I am working on the final project on elliptic curves.
+My main goal with this project is to introduce myself to modern topics on arithmetic geometry.

-I am currently a master’s student at State University of Campinas, working under the supervision of [Dr. Claudemir Fideles](https://sites.google.com/unicamp.br/fideles/).
+master’s student at State University of Campinas, working under the supervision of [Dr. Claudemir Fideles](https://sites.google.com/unicamp.br/fideles/).
 My project explores PI Algebras and Algebraic Supergeometry, guided by my advisor’s work on embedding theorems as a bridge between Supertraces and Supergeometry.

 Research Interests
 ------